Galton - (1880) - had people imagine their breakfast tray from that morning. He noted some fascinating characteristics of their descriptions.

 Three lines of evidence:

-Functional equivalence between objects we see and objects we imagine.
-We manipulate pictures in our minds the exact same way we do in real life.
+S&M: Functional equivalence between objects we see and objects we imagine.
+We manipulate things in the exact same way.

 Problem is mental rotation is not truly a memory task.

 b.
 Mental Scanning (Kosslyn, Ball, & Reiser) - the Island Study, subjects were asked to memorize a map of an island with a number of marked locations.
 Map then taken away and they’re asked to shift their attention from one location to another.
 Mental scanning data graphically is linear as well.
 The further away two points on the map were the longer it took the subject to respond.